Vintharas/js13k-spaceshooter/README.md

     - would be interesting to have the same for asteroids as well
   - other factions
     - similar behavior to players ship
-  - shoot bullets with color of your own faction
+  - shoot bullets with color of your own faction (including particles)
+    - red, blue, green for the factions
+    - purple for the evil elder race
 - Map generation
   - BUG: there appears to be an issue where stars aren't displayed after the ship has been moving for a while.
 PROBABLY due to